 Flow slide movement has expanded to the south, with the development of a scarp running between the Elephant Trunk and the 2+500 slide.
-The newly installed SWSP can now transfer runoff from the east ditch of the highway down to the big O pipe section located on the flat ground below the valley slope, without leaking water onto the slope.
-This should allow the slope to dry out a bit and should significantly reduce the amount of erosion compared to the condition prior to replacing the elephant trunk.
-However, the ongoing flow slide movements have created vertical gaps up to 1.8 m below the SWSP which may lead to structural stress and damage to the recently installed pipe unless additional maintenance and erosion control measures are implemented at this location.
+The SWSP installed in 2020 can now transfer runoff from the east ditch of the highway down to the big O pipe section located on the flat ground below the valley slope, without leaking water onto the slope.
+This should continue to allow the slope to dry out a bit and should significantly reduce the amount of erosion compared to the condition prior to replacing the elephant trunk.
+However, the ongoing flow slide movements have created vertical gaps up to 1.3 m below the SWSP which may lead to structural stress and damage to the recently installed pipe unless additional maintenance and erosion control measures are implemented at this location.